 Cost: $5.99 per episode.
 Authenticity: High Innovation: In Spades Cheating: Encouraged Cube: Gelatinous

-Deaths: Starved to Death, Contracted Plague, Ambushed by an Assassin, Trapped inside a Wizards living door, Stomped by a Manticore, Poisoned by a Cultist, Devoured by a Gelatinous Blob, Impaled by a Ghoul, Fried by a Sun Serpent, Drowned whilst intoxicated, Smooshed by a fall into a Chasm, Dropped by a Birdman.
+Deaths: Withered by Hunger, Ravaged by Plague, Ambushed by an Assassin, Entombed within the grain of a Wizard’s Living Door, Stomped by a Manticore, Poisoned by a Cultist, Devoured by a Gelatinous Blob, Impaled by a Ghoul, Fried by a Sun Serpent, Drowned whilst intoxicated, Dashed to pieces at the foot of a Chasm, Hurled into a vertiginous ravine by a Birdman

 Rating: 4 dice under the couch out of 5